 Around that same time, I loved scrolling through Pinterest and seeing all the motivational phrases and quotes graphics.
 One of the quotes I saw that really stuck out to me was “comparison is the thief of joy” and when I thought about that phrase during Zumba, I recognized that it was true -I was robbing myself of my own joy during my workout by noticing other people and thinking about them and putting myself on a ruler next to them and deciding if I was “better” or if they were “better.”
 It wasn’t great..
 It took the joy right out of it.

 So, I started reminding myself of that phrase whenever I caught myself comparing..like “look at how she’s not even extending her arms…comparison is the thief of joy” or how does she do that little kick when she shuffles to the right?…comparison is the thief of joy.”
-And it worked!
+It worked!
 I stopped comparing myself.
-And once I stopped comparing, my mind had so much more time and space during Zumba to do so many other great things for me.
+Once I stopped comparing, my mind had so much more time and space during Zumba to do so many other great things for me.

 Suddenly I had time to solve problems, to think of metaphors, to daydream, to make mental lists..
 So many great things.
 And, that habit that I cultivated for myself specifically during that 1 hour class every day spilled over to other areas in my life when I noticed myself judging other people -that’s not joyful at all!
 It’s not helpful.
-There’s no upside..
-And it’s none of my business.
+There’s no upside.
+It’s none of my business.

 The lesson here- that I practiced during Zumba but can now use anywhere is that comparison really is the thief of joy.